pawelszymanski/civilization/DEV.md

 ## WORKING ON
 - merge html and canvas maps into one component

 - use APP_INITIALIZATION injection token for size service init
+- strip extra props from tiles on save
 - minimap

 ## TODO